dhdersch/dhdersch.github.io/_posts/2022-07-16-decouple-depth-first-traversal-algorithm-from-business-logic.markdown

 {% endhighlight %}

 Great, so we've returned the `sum`!
 Actually, not so great.
 For one, the name `depthFirstTreeTraversalCoupled` no longer makes sense.
 It would be better named `sumTreeValues`.
 We can rename it to that, but what if our codebase still needs the original function?
-We would need to have two functions with very similar algorithms doing very different things.
+We would need to have two functions implementing an identical algorithm to accomplish completely different things.

 So let's fix this by decoupling the depth first tree traversal algorithm from the business logic.
-In this case, the business logic is either printing the values or summing the values.
+In this case, the business logic is either **printing the values** or **summing the values**.

-What we will do is instead of baking the business logic directly into the function, we will pass it in as a function parameter.
+Instead of baking the business logic directly into the algorithm function, we will pass it in as a function parameter named `businessLogic`.

 {% highlight go %}